 Ask for help

 We understand that some students have long established friendships and would like to request to live together.
-Specific roommate requests are accepted until May 21 via the online housing application.
+Specific roommate requests were accepted until June 2nd via the online housing application.
 Roommate requests must be mutual.
-If the roommate request is confirmed to be mutual by May 21, we will do our best to accommodate your request.
+If the roommate request is confirmed to be mutual, we will do our best to accommodate your request.